Unable to Boot Past BIOS When Using MXI Express

 After installing my MXI Express hardware onto my desktop/laptop, I am unable to get past the Basic Input/Output System (BIOS).
 Is this a compatibility issue?

-Previous revisions of NI PCIe-8361 (non-low-profile) had a switch that replied when queried indicating that a device was present whether or not a chassis was connected.
+Revision C of the PCIe-8361 is the only revision that displays this behavior.
+Previous and newer revisions of NI PCIe-8361 (non-low-profile) had a switch that replied when queried indicating that a device was present whether or not a chassis was connected.
 The switch architecture receives the POST message and responds, but, during regular communication, the controller card actually gathers communication and sends sets or packets to the chassis instead of sending messages directly through.
 Revision C of the NI PCIe-8361 Low-Profile, however, uses a repeater instead of a switch and cannot respond to the query appropriately unless there is a powered-up chassis connected to it.

 Most x1 MXI Express kits now feature this version of the controller.
 To confirm which revision of the board your kit includes, contact NI support representative with your MXI Express kit part number.